kulvait/KCT_dentk/README.md

 ## dentk-cat
 Is able to extract only specified frames from a den file.

+## dentk-diff
+Compute difference between two DEN files.

 ## dentk-empty
 Creates empty DEN file.
 Uses CLI command line parser.

+## dentk-fen2den
+Fixes the format for the files produced by some conversion tools.

+## dentk-fromhu
+Convert den in HU to the unitless file.

+## dentk-tohu
+Convert unitless DEN file into HU.

+## dentk-grad
+Compute gradient of the DEN file in three dimensions.

 ## dentk-info
 Prints info about DEN file.
 Can be used to specify different RGB channels.
 Intensity windowing is also possible.

-## dentk-jpg
+## dentk-transpose
-Creates jpg from particular slices of DEN file.
+Transposes all frames in a DEN file and change the header accordingly.

 ## dentk-merge
 Merges multiple DEN files together.
 Can write interlacing.
 Uses CLI command line parser.

+## dentk-todicom
+Converts DEN file into the DICOM format, requires ITK.

+## dentk-jpg
+Creates jpg from particular slices of DEN file, requires ITK.

 # Using IDEs